kubesphere/website/content/en/docs/workspaces-administration/role-and-member-management.md

 1. In **Workspace Settings**, select **Workspace Members** and click **Invite Member**.

 2. Invite a user to the workspace.
-Grant the role `workspace-projects-manager` to the user.
+Grant the role `workspace-projects-admin` to the user.

 ![invite member](/images/docs/ws-admin/workspace_invite_user.png)